emylincon/golist/README.md

 ```

 ## list.Append(x)
 Add an item to the end of the list.
+Items must be of the same type.
 ```golang
 list := golist.NewList([]int{1,2,3})
 list.Append(7)